 It’s perfect for a late-night sip without the buzz; for coffee lovers with health difficulties; or for those who want coffee’s many health benefits without all of that caffeine.

 It sounds like an oxymoron: luxury instant coffee.
 But Canyon Coffee is precisely that.
-They package one cup’s worth of top-quality grounds into individual packets, ensuring the freshest brew and making for a great travel companion.
+The company packages one cup’s worth of top-quality grounds into individual packets, ensuring the freshest brew and making for a great travel companion.

 The beans are hand-picked and freshly brewed in the Yirgacheffe region of southern Ethiopia—an area that grows some of the most delicious and distinct coffee in the world.
 Every sip will burst with sweet notes of honey, jasmine, and peach.